Wilson-Wu1/Slot-Machine/README.md

 # Slots
-Slot machine implementation utilising Ethereum Smart Contracts and ChainLink VRF for randomly generated outcomes.
+A slot machine implementation utilising Ethereum Smart Contracts and ChainLink VRF for randomly generated outcomes.
 Uploaded to the Rinkeby Testnet.

 ## Smart Contract URL: ##